shawnmckinney/fortress-saml-demo/SPRING-SECURITY-SAML2-SAMPLE.md

  This document describes how to download and install Unicon's [shibboleth-sample-java-sp](https://github.com/UniconLabs/shibboleth-sample-java-sp) sample.
 It is based on [spring-security-saml](https://github.com/spring-projects/spring-security-saml) sample.

- The shibboleth-sample-java-sp app is used to generate metadata needed to register the fortress-saml-sample Service Provider with the ssocircle.com Identity Provider.
+ The instructions that follow show how to use the shibboleth-sample-java-sp app to generate metadata needed to register the fortress-saml-sample *Service Provider* with the ssocircle.com *Identity Provider*.
+You could have used the spring-security-saml sample to do the same thing but that is beyond the scope of this tutorial.

 -------------------------------------------------------------------------------